jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 exception throwing, for asynchronous failures a fail event is used instead.
-Exceptions are not applicable to non-blocking I/O because at the time of the failure the call which provoked the exception will already have been popped from the call stack.
+Exceptions are not applicable to non-blocking I/O because at the time of the failure the call which provoked the exception will already have been popped from the stack.

 `jQuery.ajax` is overloaded so that the parameter may be an object, allowing more detailed information to be given: